aireuhl/i_e/about.md

       treaty is in the upper part of the image and reveals, in its center, a series of signatures in different kinds of script. '
   headline: "<strong>About us...</strong>"
-  content: 'Imperial Eyes was built and designed by two settlers of European descent.
+  content: Imperial Eyes was built and designed by two settlers of European descent.
     Asa Wilder is a third generation American who grew up in traditional Osage territory.
     Ariel Hahn is a fifth generation Arizonan and descendant of colonial-era settlers who was raised in traditional Tohono O’odham territory.
 We both currently reside